jackpck/RAG/README.md

 A user feedback feature is also added to the chatbot to allow user to share feedback on the LLM response.
 User feedback, together with the input and LLM response are logged on a serverless (neon) postgreSQL database.

+Vector embeddings are now stored as `pgvector` on a serverless PostgresSQL database instead of locally.

 [**MVP2 Update**] langsmith is no longer used for experimentation and evaluation.
 We have switched to *mlflow* instead.